pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 The following sections describe higher-level abstractions for event sourcing with DCB.

-The refactored higher-level code shown below introduces the notion "enduring object" which is quite like "event-sourced aggregate" but with some important differences, the notion "group", which is a collection of many enduring objects that can also make decisions which affect the whole group, and the notion "slice" which can be used with "vertical slice architecture".
+The higher-level abstractions shown below introduces the notion "enduring object" which is quite like "event-sourced aggregate" but with some important differences, the notion "group", which is a collection of many enduring objects that can also make decisions which affect the whole group, and the notion "slice" which can be used with "vertical slice architecture".